codyc1515/ha-yeelock/README.md

 ## Compatible devices

 * Yeelock Cabinet Lock E (Orange Stripe) / 易锁宝蓝牙抽屉柜锁E (Model: M02)

-* Possibly others - let me know if you find one that works
+Possibly others - let me know if you find one that works.

 ## Getting started
 Your Yeelock devices should be detected automatically by Home Assistant and be able to be configured from the UI.